Abdulmuid1/WTAS_Project/README.md

 ##  Production Deployment (AWS ECS)

-The app is deployed to AWS via Terraform and GitLab CI/CD:
+The app is deployed to AWS via Terraform and supports full CI/CD automation using GitLab and Jenkins pipelines.

-- `terraform/main.tf` provisions ECS, Load Balancer, IAM roles, and networking
-- CI/CD pipeline stages:
-  - deploy-backend – Terraform provisions all AWS infrastructure (ECS, ALB, etc.)
-  - update-backend-url – GitLab syncs the new ALB DNS to REACT_APP_BACKEND_URL
-  - rebuild-react – React rebuilds with the correct backend URL
+- terraform/main.tf provisions the full AWS stack: ECS Cluster, Service, Task Definition, VPC, ALB, IAM Roles, Subnets, and Security Groups.
-  - dockerize-final – Docker image is rebuilt and pushed to ECR
+- Docker images are built and pushed to Amazon ECR.
+- Backend is deployed as a container to AWS ECS Fargate.
+- Frontend React app is rebuilt with the updated ALB DNS and served statically.

 ### GitLab CI/CD Preview
+GitLab handles fast, straightforward deployments with the following stages:

 ```yaml
 stages: